geometer/sandbox/README.md

 **Most important features to code**:

 * In the explainer, introduce `ContradictionException`, that raises if the reason generates a contradiction.
 This is an important part of the meta explainer (see the next item)
-* Meta explainer, that uses existing explainer and supports (brut-force enumerated) additional constructions as well as assumptions (e.g., if the direct explainer fails, it might consider variants “the angle A is acute”, “is obtuse”, and “is right”)
+* Meta explainer that uses existing explainer and does an exhaustive search of additional constructions as well as assumptions (e.g., if the direct explainer fails, it might consider variants “the angle A is acute”, “is obtuse”, and “is right”)

 **Other features**: